elaastic/elaastic-questions/docs/_posts/2017-01-22-configure-and-launch-elaastic-questions-from-moodle.markdown

 # 1.2 Linkink to an existing assignment

-In Tsaap-Notes, when an assignment is created, a unique global id is associated with the created assignment.
+In elaastic-questions, when an assignment is created, a unique global id is associated with the created assignment.
-The screenshot below shows an assignment In tsaap-notes with its associated global unique id.
+The screenshot below shows an assignment in elaastic-questions with its associated global unique id.

 ![Assignment and its id]({{ site.baseurl }}/assets/AssignmentGlobalId.png)